BetaHuhn/deta-base-orm/README.md

 ## 👋 Introduction

 Deta Base ORM is a JavaScript/TypeScript library which lets your work with [Deta Base](https://docs.deta.sh/docs/base/about) in a object relational model.
-It lets you define a schema for your bases and interact with your data in a more functional way.
+Define a schema for your Base, cross reference items between Bases and interact with your data in a more functional way.
 It is heavily inspired by [mongoose](https://mongoosejs.com/docs/index.html) and helps you write high quality, maintainable applications in a more productive way then with the standard [Deta Base SDK](https://docs.deta.sh/docs/base/sdk/) (it uses it under the hood).

 ## 🚀 Get started